 • Bone defects.
 A study by Norwegian University of Science and Technology reveals that “Low birth weight babies are at higher risk of osteoporosis later in life, especially if they are born prematurely, say researchers.
 Targeting these children with the appropriate diet and weight-bearing exercise can help improve the problem.”

-The first thing you must do is to speak with your health care provider.
-Based on your baby’s condition, he/she may be admitted to the NICU and given assistance and care.
+The first thing you must do is to speak with your healthcare provider.
+Based on your baby’s condition, they may be admitted to the NICU and given assistance and care.
+Dr Epton advises,

-Instead, you should look for ways to support one another, offering each other the chance to talk through their emotions, and providing encouragement.
+Instead, parents should look for ways to support one another, offering each other the chance to talk through their emotions, and providing encouragement.

 “Allow friends and other family members to support where they can, whether it is with child care for older siblings, making a meal, or even taking you out for coffee,” shares the expert.